 Is the security correct?

 When you want to create an account, log in on an existing account, or pay in a reliable web shop, the web address will begin with https://.
-This means that the transaction is secure and protected against prying eyes.
-The name of web shops which are particularly keen on security is often visible in green to the left of https://.
+Bear in mind: the closed lock in your browser which confirms an HTTPS-connection does not protect you against other forms of fraud.
+Always be on your guard!

 Is your password secure?

 When you create your account, you must choose a user name and password.
-People often use the same password for all their Internet services.
+Still too often, people use the same password for all their Internet services.
 This is not very secure.
-Websites are hacked now and then, and the hackers often find out the passwords of the users.
-It is better to choose a new and strong password for every internet service.
+Websites are a beloved target and hackers often find out the passwords of the users.
+It is a best practice to choose a new and strong password for every internet service.
 A strong password is at least 8 characters long and consists of upper and lower case letters, one or more figures and punctuation marks.
 It is also important to keep your password secret.
 Never disclose your password via telephone or e-mail.

 Does the entire site seem legitimate?